Inscribed mirror: Research History

 In 1920, Kenzo Tomioka revealed that this type of mirror style dates back to the Predynastic period.
 Then in 1926, Goto Shuichi proposed a nomenclature based on inscriptions, but he could not cope with a wide range of inscriptions and corrected the imperfection himself.
-A report published in 1959 by Luoyang Shaogou Han Tomb classified the excavated mirrors of this type into three types: the Nikko mirror, the Shomei mirror, and the Lian arc pattern mirror, and identified these as the mirror type that appeared next to the nebular pattern mirror and preceded the TLV mirror.。It was Higuchi, who wrote "Kogamyo" in 1979, who established the categorization.
+A report published in 1959 by Luoyang Shaogou Han Tomb classified the excavated mirrors of this type into three types: the Nikko mirror, the Shomei mirror, and the Lian arc pattern mirror, and identified these as the mirror type that appeared next to the nebular pattern mirror and preceded the TLV mirror.
+It was Higuchi, who wrote "Kogamyo" in 1979, who established the categorization.
 The mirrors had previously been classified into two types, but he attempted a more detailed classification by using the common element of having variant characters as a single type of mirror.

 In the 1990s, Hiroaki Takakura classified the burials excavated from jar coffin tombs in northern Kyushu during the middle Yayoi period into three groups.
-The first group was defined as large Chinese mirrors, such as the Seibaku mirror, accompanied by bronze weapons, the second group as mainly Seibaku mirrors accompanied by iron weapons, and the third group as small inscribed banded mirrors accompanied by iron weapons, with the second and third groups being tombs dating to the late Middle Yayoi Period and the first group to an earlier period.
-In the 1990s, Okamura identified the third mirror type as being produced during the Han mirror period (early to mid 1st century B.C.), and stated that no other mirror types were produced during this period, but later excavations revealed a mirror with a nebula design and a mirror with a dragon design accompanying it, suggesting that other mirror types were also produced in parallel.
+The first group was defined as large Chinese mirrors, such as the Seibaku mirror, accompanied by bronze weapons, the second group as mainly Seibaku mirrors accompanied by iron weapons, and the third group as small inscribed banded mirrors accompanied by iron weapons, with the second and third groups being tombs dating to the late Middle Yayoi period and the first group to an earlier period.
+In the 1990s, Okamura identified the third mirror type as being produced during the Han mirror period (early to mid 1st century BC), and stated that no other mirror types were produced during this period, but later excavations revealed a mirror with a nebula design and a mirror with a dragon design accompanying it, suggesting that other mirror types were also produced in parallel.

 Okamura (1985), who says that the inscription "attracted attention because of its strict ascetic attitude," attributes it to social change, while Ishikawa Misao (1991) says that it expresses sorrow for the dead and is connected to a postmortem view of the dead.